 One of my Instagram followers asked me this question the other day:

-“Hey Russ I’ve just moved to a new area and I’m looking for the best gym to join.
-Should I go with a big franchise, or should I find a local gym?”
+“Hey Russ I’ve just moved to a new area and I’m looking for the best place to train.
+Should I choose a big franchise or find a local gym?”

 And here’s where things get weird…

 When we think about joining a small local gym, we inadvertently link it to Globo Gym (“I can’t go there, it’s full of meatheads”), and we opt for the safety of the big chain gym where everything looks the same.